xeaone/element/README.md

 	- `esm: Boolean` enable es6 module support for scripts.
 	- `loads: Array<Object, String>` Adds load objects or strings such as non route components.
 		- `load: Object, String`
-			- `file: String` Path to a web component JS file.
+			- `url: String` Path to a web component JS url.
 			- `execute: Boolean` Enable this to load and define/register custom components.
 			- `esm: Boolean` Similar to Jenie.loader.options this enables es6 module support but on an individual bases.